-“Only God knows the value and the strength of his intercession, of his sacrifices offered for the good of the Church,” Francis said, speaking softly.
+“Only God knows the value and the strength of his intercession, of his sacrifices offered for the good of the Church,” Francis said softly.

 Earlier, the Vatican said Benedict will have the simple funeral he wanted, when Francis on Thursday morning will celebrate Mass in St. Peter’s Square.

 The 95-year-old Benedict died Saturday morning in the Vatican monastery where he had resided since shortly after shocking the world by retiring in 2013.
-Benedict had been frail for years, and the Vatican three days earlier had said Benedict’s health was worsening to his age.
+Benedict had been frail for years, and the Vatican three days earlier had said Benedict’s health was worsening.

-Within minutes of the announcement, words of praise and fond remembrance were offered by world leaders and religious figures, including the archbishop of Canterbury and Jewish advocates.
+Within minutes of the announcement, words of praise and fond remembrance were offered by world leaders and religious figures, including the U.S. President Joe Biden, the archbishop of Canterbury and Jewish advocates.

 Vatican spokesman Matteo Bruni said of the funeral that “following the desire of the pope emeritus, (it) will be carried out in the sign of simplicity.”

 Benedict spent two more years in papal retirement than in the actual papacy, which had begun in 2005.
-Benedict died in the austere Vatican monastery where he had resided since shortly after shocking the world by retiring in 2013.
+Benedict died in the austere Vatican monastery where he had resided since shortly after retiring.

 While pope, Benedict was head of state, since the Vatican is an independent city state.
 But with no such role at the time of his death, the Vatican’s funeral details reflected a scaling back of pomp and protocol.

-Only official delegations from Italy and Benedict’s native Germany were invited to the funeral, although a letter from the Vatican’s secretariat of state noted that “authorities from other countries who wish to may participate in a private capacity.”
+Only official delegations from Italy and Benedict’s native Germany were invited to the funeral.

 With Benedict out of the public’s eye for nearly a decade, the turnout of the faithful for the outdoor funeral was also expected to be reduced, certainly compared to the outpouring of faithful for the last funeral of a reigning pope — St. John Paul II in 2005.